yssource/rhai/doc/src/rust/modules/create.md

 Make the `Module` Available to the `Engine`
 ------------------------------------------

-In order to _use_ a custom module, there must be a [module resolver].
+In order to _use_ a custom module, there must be a [module resolver], which serves the module when loaded via `import` statements.

 The easiest way is to use, for example, the [`StaticModuleResolver`][module resolver] to hold such a custom module.